 We strongly encourage accident victims to file their claims shortly after the accident.
 This will get the ball rolling and encourage negotiations to begin.
 Pursuing your claim while the events are still fresh in your and potential witnesses’ minds is also beneficial.

 Motorcycle accidents often involve catastrophic injuries, and the aftermath can be overwhelming.
-But with the Law Offices of Naomi Ellis, PLLC, by your side, we’ll help you build a strong claim geared for success.
+But with the Naomi Ellis Law, PLLC, by your side, we’ll help you build a strong claim geared for success.
 To learn more about how we can assist you, contact our office today to schedule a consultation.